vishnurajendran/Updater-Tool/README.md

-# Updater-Tool
+# Updator-Tool
- a simple app updater for unity games
+ a easy to use app updator for Unity games